Why Traditional Medicare is Best for Treemont Senior Living in Houston Residents

 Traditional Medicare allows full access to Treemont’s Continuum of Care Campus and permits the team to provide the care for you or your loved one based on their needs.
 If you switch to Traditional Medicare, you will typically want to purchase a supplemental plan also known as Medi-Gap plans.
 One quality plan is AARP Plan F (about $240 per month for 80+ year olds.) which is a United Healthcare plan.
 Naturally, you need to select the best option for your family, considering co-pays, deductibles and likelihood of high care needs.

 **SPECIAL INCENTIVE to Sign Up for Traditional Medicare** - If you sign up for Traditional Medicare or stay on Traditional Medicare, Treemont will provide the following incentive.
 When a resident has a rehab/nursing home stay at Treemont Health Care Center, Traditional Medicare pays for the first 20 days of care at no cost to you.
-On days 21 to 100, you will have to pay a daily co-pay of $167.50 (2018 rate) for your care, and you continue to pay the rent on your independent living apartment.
+On days 21 to 100, you will have to pay a daily co-pay of $170.50 (2019 rate) for your care, and you continue to pay the rent on your independent living apartment.
 If you are on Traditional Medicare in Treemont’s Health Care Center, your independent living rent will be waived during days 21 to 100.
-(If you are part of a couple, your $500 second person fee will be waived.)
+(If you are part of a couple, your $500 second person fee will be waived while your spouse/partner is in HCC.)
 This is only available for residents on Traditional Medicare, NOT for those on a Medicare Advantage Plan.

 As the September 15 to December 7 Medicare enrollment period draws near, I encourage you to take the time to understand what your current Medicare Plan (Traditional Medicare or Medicare Advantage Plan) is, the benefits it provided, and understand if Treemont and Senior Allegiance are within your network of providers.